nwtgck/stacklover-rust/README.md

 iterator sum/stacklover time:   [11.494 ns 11.657 ns 11.819 ns]
 ```

 Note that the time unit of "boxed" is ms not ns.
+Investigation is underway to know why Box is too slow.

 Data size of struct created by `stacklover` is the same as bare type:
 https://github.com/nwtgck/stacklover-rust/blob/796c2dcff68032dbbc064314018565cb21d8c94f/tests/lib.rs#L19